4moghDwivedi/Charlie/readme.md

 * copy files the files in the Library folder into your Max Library.

 * install the rnbo guitar pedals through the Package Manager in Max.

+### Further development
+* Further testing needs to be done with the the photocell.
+Currently, a 10kΩ pulldown resistor is being used, which "will quickly saturate", as per the [Adafruit](https://learn.adafruit.com/photocells/using-a-photocell).
+Replacements can be made in order to "detect bright light differences better".
+This would be suitable for more accuracies anytime before dusk, which is when most people are in the esplanade anyway.
+* One year may be a slightly ambitious duration length, considering the practicalities of setting the instrument.
+Another possibilities would be to host the installation at various points in the year, in order to have different movements (similar to "4 seasons").
+* A laptop setup itself is slightly awkward.
+Other possible solutions include using Daisy/Raspberry Pi microcontrollers, and potentially foregoing real time synthesis in favor of mixing between bounced files.